3 adults and 1 minor arrested in Ark City drug bust

 Bridgewater was booked into the Cowley County Jail on a $9,500 bond.
 He has since posted bond and was released.

-39-year-old James Clark was arrested at 1325 South A Street on suspicion of felony counts of no drug tax stamp and possession with intent to distribute methamphetamine, as well as misdemeanor counts of possession of drug paraphernalia and possession of marijuana.
+James Clark, 39, was arrested at 1325 South A Street on suspicion of felony counts of no drug tax stamp and possession with intent to distribute methamphetamine, as well as misdemeanor counts of possession of drug paraphernalia and possession of marijuana.

 Clark was booked into the county jail on a $9,000 bond.
 He has since posted bond and was released.